 Autumn Kujawa

-Autumn Kujawa, Ph.D. is an Assistant Professor in Psychology and Human Development at Vanderbilt University and director of the Mood, Emotion, & Development Lab.
+Autumn Kujawa, Ph.D. is an Associate Professor in Psychology and Human Development at Vanderbilt University and director of the Mood, Emotion, & Development Lab.
 She earned her Ph.D. from Stony Brook University and completed her clinical internship and postdoctoral fellowship in the neuroscience of mental health at the University of Illinois at Chicago.
-Dr. Kujawa's research aims to reduce the burden of mood disorders on children, adolescents, and families.
-In particular, she examines how children and adolescents process and respond to emotion, and the ways in which alterations in emotional processing contribute to the development of mood disorders.
+Dr. Kujawa's research aims to reduce the burden of mood disorders on youth and families.
+In particular, she examines how children and adolescents process and respond to emotion, the ways in which alterations in emotional processing contribute to the development of mood disorders, and how this knowledge can be translated to improve interventions.
 Her work focuses on a range of emotions, including reward responsiveness, threat reactivity and regulation, and sensitivity to social feedback, and takes a multimethod approach incorporating physiological, brain circuit, and behavioral measures.
-Dr. Kujawa has been recognized as a Rising Star by the Association for Psychological Science and received research funding from the National Institute of Mental Health, Brain and Behavior Research Foundation, Klingenstein Third Generation Foundation, and American Psychological Foundation.
+Dr. Kujawa has been recognized as a Rising Star by the Association for Psychological Science, received an Early Career Award from the Society for Psychophysiological Research, and has been awarded research funding from the National Institute of Mental Health, Brain and Behavior Research Foundation, Klingenstein Third Generation Foundation, and American Psychological Foundation.

 Representative Publications

-*Hill, K. E., *Dickey, L., *Pegg, S., *Dao, A., Arfer, K. B., & Kujawa, A. (in press).
+*Hill, K. E., *Dickey, L., *Pegg, S., *Dao, A., Arfer, K. B., & Kujawa, A. (2023).
 Associations between parental conflict and social and monetary reward responsiveness in adolescents with clinical depression.
-Research on Child and Adolescent Psychopathology.
+Research on Child and Adolescent Psychopathology, 51, 119-1

 *Dickey, L., *West, M., *Pegg, S. *Green, H., & Kujawa, A. (2021).
 Neurophysiological responses to interpersonal emotional images prospectively predict the impact of COVID-19 pandemic-related stress on internalizing symptoms.
 Biological Psychiatry: Cognitive Neuroscience and Neuroimaging.